 - Use a stiff brush to scrub mattress seams to remove bedbugs and their eggs before vacuuming.

 - Vacuum your bed and the area around it every day, including windows and molding.
-Afterward, immediately put the vacuum cleaner bag in a plastic bag and place it in the garbage can outdoors.
+Afterward, put the vacuum cleaner bag in a plastic bag and place it in the garbage outdoors right away.

 - Repair cracks in plaster and glue down peeling wallpaper to get rid of places bedbugs can hide.